Anandita “Pia” Datta, M.D.

 Brian J. Plasil, M.D.

-Dr. Brian Plasil is board certified in Anatomic and Clinical Pathology by the American Board of Pathology.
+Dr. Brian Plasil is board certified in Anatomic and Clinical Pathology by the American Board of Pathology and is a member of our advisory board.
 Dr. Plasil completed his medical training at the University of South Carolina School of Medicine before completing his Pathology residency at The Ohio State University Medical Center in Columbus, OH.
 Dr. Plasil is an active member of The College of American Pathologists, The American Society of Clinical Pathologists and The Roger C. Haggitt Gastrointestinal Pathology Society.